Promotion, Retention, Opportunities, Advancement

 - Be enrolled full-time at the time of application (or have completed an AA/AS)

-- Must be interested in pursuing a bachelor’s degree in the field of STEM or related field
+- Must be interested in pursuing a bachelor’s degree in the field of STEM (Science, Technology, Engineering, Mathematics) or related field

-- Upon completing an associate's degree from NMC, students must intend to transfer to PSU in Fall 2023 and/or Fall 2024.
+- Upon completing an associate's degree from NMC, applicant must intend to transfer to Portland State University in Fall 2025 **Consideration will be given if the applicant intends to transfer in Fall 2024

-Step 1: Must complete a Proa Pathway Partnership application.
+Step 1: Must complete a Proa Pathways application.

 For more information about the program, please contact projectproa@marianas.